Entanglement structure for finite system under dual-unitary dynamics: Multipartite Entanglement

 Given the high multipartite entangling properties of the circuit $\mathbb{U}$, we consider another measure to analyse the associated dynamical nature.
 For this we use the recently introduced metric of operator space entangling power \cite{Zanardi_opspace_ep}.
 It is defined as the average operator entanglement generated by a channel given by $\mathcal{E}[\circleb] = O^{\dagger}[\circleb]O$, for an ensemble of separable haar random operators defined for a specific bipartition $(a:b)$ of the system, being acted upon by $\mathcal{E}$.
 It is therefore a metric defining the entanglement generating capability of $\mathbb{U}$ in the operator space, when we take $\mathcal{E}_t[\circleb] = \mathbb{U}^{\dagger}(t)[\circleb]\mathbb{U}(t)$.
 Following this definition the metric is given as:

 For our case, since the time evolution is unitary we use the notation centered on $\mathbb{U}$ instead of $\mathcal{E}$.
-The above form maybe expressed in terms of subsystem non-commutativity measures, which results into the working expression for a half-system bipartition \cite{Zanardi_opspace_ep}:
+The above form may be expressed in terms of subsystem non-commutativity measures, which results into the working expression for a half-system bipartition \cite{Zanardi_opspace_ep}:

 Here $\tilde{S}$ denotes the SWAP operator exchanging the equal subsystem spaces.
 The value of $e_{OS}(\mathbb{U})$ for half-system bipartition extends from zero for identity operator $\mathbb{I}_{d}$ to a maximum value of $1 - 2/(d + 1)$, where $d = 2^{L}$.
 When $e_{OS}$ reaches its maximum value the channel $\mathcal{E}_t$ transforms every instance of the product operator $x_a \otimes y_b$ to a haar-random operator having the dimensionality of the total system.
 Therefore in the case of unitary evolution, $e_{OS}(\mathbb{U})$ describes the scrambling properties of the circuit operator $\mathbb{U}$.